lzl7/machine-learning-notes/machine-learning/measurement.md

 # R squared
 R squared(R2) also call [Coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination), which is the proportion of the variance in the dependent variable that is predictable from the independent variable.
+It is not necessary what you actually try to optimize, but it is a good number for every model where you could start to get a feeling how it looks like. *That is the ratio between how good the model (RMSE) vs how good is the naive mean model (RMSE)*.